 I'm a Neuroscience PhD student working in the Radiology Department in the University of Wisconsin - Madison School of Medicine and Public Health.

-My work leverages science, statistics, and advanced computational methods to investigate the complex relationships between brain structure, function, and physiology, with a particular focus on neurological and psychiatric conditions.
+My work leverages science, statistics, and advanced computational methods to tease apart the complex relationships between neuroimmunity, metabolism, and the neurobiological mechanisms underlying neurological and psychiatric conditions.

 Prior to joining the Radiology Department, I worked at the Center for Healthy Minds, where I investigated the neurobiological mechanisms underlying stress, sleep, and inflammation, with a focus on their interactions with trauma and chronic conditions like asthma.
 This work involved multimodal neuroimaging and physiological analyses, including resting state connectivity, task fMRI, heart rate variability, respiration, and skin conductance measures.